xwzliang/freqtrade/docs/strategy-callbacks.md

 Whenever the returned direction or trigger price differs from the currently open conditional order, Freqtrade cancels the existing order and places a new one with the requested trigger price.
 The bot persists these orders just like regular entries, so database exports, RPC output and notifications remain consistent.

+!!! note
+    Once a conditional order triggers and the resulting trade remains open, Freqtrade suppresses additional conditional entries in the same direction.
+Any outstanding conditional orders pointing in that direction are cancelled automatically and new ones will only be scheduled after the triggered trade exits.

 !!! info
     Conditional orders rely on trigger/stop functionality exposed by the exchange through ccxt.
 By default the bot sends the trigger price using the `triggerPrice` parameter.
 If your exchange requires a different parameter name you can override `_ft_has_params` for the exchange in your configuration.